alchitry/alchitry.github.io/content/tutorials/lucid-reference.md

 The `.clk` input is the clock input.
 Whenever this transitions from 0 to 1, a rising edge, the `.d` input is saved.

 {% callout(type="warning") %}
 Generally, the `.clk` of every `dff` should all connect to the same system clock.
 You shouldn't drive this signal with other logic.
 FPGAs have special dedicated clock routing resources to efficiently distribute a clock signal to the entire (or large portions) of the FPGA.
 Messing with this can cause your design to simulate fine but fail in the real world.
 {% end %}

 The `.rst` input is the reset input.
 This is used to force the `dff` into a known state (0 or 1).
 If a reset isn't needed, this input can be left unconnected.
 You should only use this when a reset is actually needed as omitting it will reduce the routing complexity of your design.

+A complementary `.arst` input can be used as an asynchronous reset.
+This input works the same as the `.rst` input, but it doesn't wait for a rising edge of the clock to reset the `.q` value.
+This is typically not desired and should be used with caution as it may lead to timing issues.

+Only `.rst` _or_ `.arst` can be used at once.

 The `.q` output is the current value of the `dff`.